jasperan/f1-telemetry-oracle/articles/connecting_telemetry_with_jet.md

     print('{} | MQ {} OK'.format(datetime.datetime.now(), collection_name)) # simple debug
 ```

-So, every time a packet comes in each one of these queues, it will be inserted into the queue.
+So every time a packet comes in each one of these queues, it will be inserted into the queue.

 ## Consumer

 From the consumer side, we read messages from the queue and transmit them to the Oracle JET Dashboard.

 From the point of view of our Python code, we can create a script like this, which will be useful during development to check for connectivity issues in the message queues.
-We can run it to see if messages are being popped from the queue / all network configurations are correct:
+We can run it to see if messages are being popped from the queue and that all network configurations are correct:

 ```python
 def main():